 You must save localization JSON files with UTF-8 encoding.

-Localizing the "Live Chat" and "Co-browsing" buttons
+Localizing the Co-browsing button

-The "Live Chat" and "Co-browsing" default buttons are images and localization changes will not affect the text on these buttons.
-Instead, you can localize the buttons using one of the following methods:
+The "Co-browsing" default button image and localization changes will not affect the text on this button.
+Instead, you can localize the button using the following method: